aws-samples/amazon-location-samples/create-custom-map-style/README.md

     ```bash

     ?
 Do you want to use an existing environment?
 No
     ?
-Enter a name for the environment test
+Enter a name for the environment <YOUR ENVIRONMENT NAME>
     Using default provider  awscloudformation
     ?
 Select the authentication method you want to use: AWS profile